 Ravana Phadi is built sometimes around 550 AD and is one of the oldest structures in Aihole.
 It has been carved in sandstone outcrop and has been preserved comparatively well.

 Unlike many other rock-cut temples in India, Ravana Phadi has a large plain field in the front of outcrop and architects have used this with success.

 In the front of the entrance in the temple there stands a huge, monolithic pillar with a square base.
 Closer to the entrance is a sculpture of Nandi – bull which Shiva rides.
-Bull is seated on a platform and is facing the cave.
+The bull is seated on a platform and is facing the cave.

 On both sides from the entrance there are located two smaller, free-standing pillared halls, adding much effect to the magnificent architecture of entrance in temple.

 After entering the cave one reaches the rectangular main hall – mandapa, which is even larger than halls in Badami Cave Temples which were created simultaneously with Ravana Phadi.

 On the opposite wall there is carving with Shiva, standing under three heads of Ganges – this is an allusion to the descent of the Ganges from heaven to earth.
 Shiva is accompanied by Parvati and Bhagiratha.
 Here is visible also Vishnu with a snake and other deities.

 Mandapa is flanked by two side chambers.
 To the left one can ascend steps and reach one of them – a very narrow chamber with large, impressive relief of Shiva as Nataraja with ten arms.
 Shiva holds a snake above his head and on the neck.
 Nataraja is accompanied by Ganesh and Parvati and seven Matrikas (Divine Mothers).
 Ganesh is shown with two hands – as it is common in archaic depictions of this deity.